theCampel/leocamacho-private-notes/content/DNS Cache Poisoning.md

 - So if we spammed it, then you may have a decent chance at guessing it.

 ### Taking it 1 step further:
-- What if the attacker requests `123random.google.com`?
-Since they're not in the cache, it performs the lookup.
+- What if the someone requests `123random.google.com`?
+Since it's not in the cache, it does DNS to find the authoritative name server.
-- And you set up your name server such that it knows the answer to `123random.google.com`?
+- What if you set up a name server that knows `123random.google.com`?
+This leads them to a compromised server.

 ### Defences against it:
 - ***Port Randomisation AND Request Randomisation:*** The identifier can be spammed, but what if we randomise the source port?
 Then the chances of guessing that also drops.
 - ***Limit Cache Lifetime (TTL - Time To Live):*** Minimises impact of poisoned cache by expiring records quickly.
 - ***Rate Limiting:*** Limits the number of [[Domain Name System (DNS)|DNS]] responses processed per second from the same source.
+- **DNSSec**